andymac1091/CASA0005book/docs/03-prac3.md

 ```

 <img src="03-prac3_files/figure-html/unnamed-chunk-17-1.png" width="672" />

-Now let's set our extent to the outline of Australia then crop our WorldClim dataset to it
+Next, set our map extent to the outline of Australia then crop our WorldClim dataset to it

 ```r